 I cite this minor corner of English public law because it perfectly illustrates the problems associated with the judicial resolution of questions with wider policy implications.
 But this is not a problem peculiar to English law.
-There has been

-Judges can now not only say that the law was one thing yesterday and another tomorrow.
-They can actually admit that they are doing it.
-It is a very significant power. a notable tendency in other common law jurisdictions to characterise as questions of law issues which do not really lend themselves to a legal solution.
+There has been a notable tendency in other common law jurisdictions to characterise as questions of law issues which do not really lend themselves to a legal solution.
 The tendency has been particularly marked in the United States, where it was first noticed by the great French political scientist Alexis de Tocqueville as early as the 1830s.
 "Scarcely any political question arises in the United States," de Tocqueville wrote, "that is not resolved sooner or later into a judicial question."